nychopkie/Comp3111F23G30/README.md

 ### Project ID:
 TnJ1

-You are Tom, the scheming cat.
-You have only one goal: to catch Jerry, the spunky mouse before he reaches the exit of the maze.
+You are Jerry, the mouse, try reach the exit before Tom the cat catches you